Coverage & Rent Increases

 Units Have Full Protection But Many Tenants Don't Realize It

-Illegal Units are covered by rent control Illegal units. such as in-law apartments, are covered by rent control.
+Illegal Units are covered by rent control.
+Illegal unit such as in-law apartments, are covered by rent control.

-Commercial Spaces/Live Work Units in which tenants reside in a nonresidential unit with the knowledge of the landlord are covered by rent control (even if the rental agreement says "commercial only," whether the landlord actually knows that people live there is what counts)
+Commercial Spaces/Live Work Units in which tenants continue to reside in a nonresidential unit with the knowledge of the landlord are covered by rent control (even if the rental agreement says "commercial only," whether the landlord actually knows that people live there and allows the tenants to live there is what counts).

 March 1, 2012-February 28, 2013–1.9%